arborrow/montserrat/README.md

 For **Google Calendar** replace `{google_calendar_id}` with your `Calendar ID`.
 See [here](https://github.com/spatie/laravel-google-calendar#how-to-obtain-the-credentials-to-communicate-with-google-calendar) for more instructions on how to obtain the Google calendar ID.

 ### Step 7: Get Proper Permissions
-Once you have done everything above navigate to `localhost:8000`.
+Once you have done everything above navigate to `localhost:8000` (Laravel Homestead) or `localhost` (Laravel Sail) .
 Once you login using Google Auth, your user will not have any role assigned to it.
 Hence you will not be able to do anything. **You must do this before trying to get superuser access**

 #### Become the Superuser
 Run the following command to assign yourself (given that you are the first user to login) as the `superuser`.